chris-morgan/rust-http/comparisons/README.txt

 ``wrk`` (same connection)
 `````````````````````````

-*This benchmark is not currently automated, but it is, at present, up to date.*
+*This benchmark is not currently automated and IS OUT OF DATE (the expected
+change is that Rust should now be faring much better for higher concurrency).*

 Ten seconds of benchmarking, with one connection kept per thread.